camillehe1992/scaffolding-serverless-project-on-aws/README.md

 ## Development

-Follow [DEPLOYMENT.md](./docs/DEPLOYMENT.md) if you want to contribute on the project.
+Follow [DEVELOPMENT.md](./docs/DEVELOPMENT.md) when you want to setup a development environment on your local machine.

 ## Deployment

-Follow [DEVELOPMENT.md](./docs/DEVELOPMENT.md) if you want to deploy project from local or via CICD pipelines.
+Follow [DEPLOYMENT.md](./docs/DEPLOYMENT.md) to deploy project from local machine or via CICD pipelines.

 ## References